-Grafton Services Australia has a long history with the US based Grafton Integrated Health Network.
+Grafton Services Australia has a strong partnership with the US-based Grafton Integrated Health Network

-The operating model introduces a proven, effective behaviour support program that aligns with national priorities in disability care, restrictive practice reduction, and workforce development.
+The operating model features a proven, effective behaviour support program that aligns with national priorities in disability care, restrictive practice reduction, and workforce development

 Trauma Informed Programs